-Taking a professional help in case of a cyber bully incident is highly advisable to help your kid bring back his/her self-confidence.
+Taking professional help in case of a cyberbullying incident is highly advisable to help your kid bring back his/her self-confidence.

 Without a single strand of doubt, we will request all parents to download a parental control app.
 The parental control app is a must, right from the time your kid starts using a cell phone.